-Since its introduction at the Bedford Center — one of six facilities in the Allure network — EarlySense has correlated to widespread results showing a 45% reduction in patient falls, a 60% reduction in bedsores, and an 80% reduction in code blue events.
+Since its introduction at the Bedford Center—one of six facilities in the Allure network—EarlySense has correlated to widespread results showing a 45% reduction in patient falls a 60% reduction in bedsores, and an 80% reduction in code blue events.

 Hearing aids are now connected to Bluetooth technology, letting patients easily adjust levels to suit their specific ears.
 Ingestible, pill-sized sensors made by companies like Proteus Digital Health monitor medications in the body.
 Moodables are headpieces that monitor brain waves to combat depression.